duanewood/cloudli/README.md

 ```
 Gets firestore documents with a `path`.
 The `path` may be for a collection or a document.

 This command uses the firestore client APIs and does not use the batch processing of other commands like [filrestore-docs](#firestore-docs).
-This should be used for single documents for small collections.
+This should be used for single documents or small collections.

 ### Options